-- a) For dimensions of parking spaces and drive aisles refer to Standard Drawings P100 and P200. - b) All garbage and recycling facilities shall have adequate access, with onsite maneuvering and circulation for the service provider's vehicle. - c) All movements for non-passenger design vehicles should be shown on an exhibit, showing paths traced by the extremities of the vehicles, including off-tracking.
+- a) For dimensions of parking spaces and drive aisles refer to Standard Drawings P100 and P200. - b) To be considered a parking space, adequate maneuvering area shall be provided for each vehicle to enter and exit said parking space. - c) All garbage and recycling facilities shall have adequate access, with onsite maneuvering and circulation for the service provider's vehicle. - d) All movements for non-passenger design vehicles should be shown on an exhibit, showing paths traced by the extremities of the vehicles, including off-tracking.
 Adequate turning radii shall be provided for all loading spaces and the largest anticipated vehicles maneuvering on site and at driveway approaches.
 At a minimum, the circulation of a fire truck and garbage truck shall be illustrated.

-320.4 Parking and Maneuvering Area Surface & Structural Section a) All automobile off-street parking quantity and dimensions shall meet the ZDO and Roadway Standard Drawing P100 or P200
+320.4 Parking and Maneuvering Area Surface & Structural Section